Putin won't tell Russian athletes to boycott Winter Olympics

 "This is very important for them," he added.
 "Based on these considerations, of course, we will not forbid anything to anyone, block anything, making any impossible conditions for participation."

+The Russian President called the ban a politically motivated decision, saying: "It all looks like an absolutely staged and politically motivated decision.
+We see this, for me there is no doubt about it."

-The Russian President said that it was not yet fully understood how the neutral team would work, saying: "Under what symbols will they go?
-This is also not an idle question."
+He also questioned how the Games would be organized and said it was not yet fully understood on the Russian side how the team competitions would be organized.

+"Under what symbols will they go?
+This is also not an idle question," he said.

+"But in the end, the athletes will have to make a decision themselves, each of them for themselves, both in the team and individually: who and how will participate."

 Will Russian stars compete?